Discovery Island Marine Provincial Park

 Discovery Island Marine Provincial Park is a provincial park located about 2 nmi east of Oak Bay on the coast of British Columbia, Canada.
 It is about 1 mi long and 1/2 mi wide and looks out into the Strait of Juan de Fuca.

+Accessibility

 Discovery Island Marine Provincial Park is only accessible by boat and is popular with kayakers.
 The nearest marina and official anchorage is located in Oak Bay and the nearest launching ramp is located at Cattle Point.
-On the east side of the island on Pandora Hill there is a lighthouse which has been automated for the past several years.
+On the east side of the island, on Pandora Hill, there is a lighthouse which has been automated for the past several years.
 Pandora Hill is also one of the turning points for the Canada–United States border.
 The northern portion of Discovery Island is a First Nations reserve.